bbtufty/romsearch/README.md

 but be aware there may be quirks that will only become apparent over time.
 We encourage users to open [issues](https://github.com/bbtufty/romsearch/issues) as and where they find them.

+The ROMSearch icon has been created by [Freepik - Flaticon](https://www.flaticon.com/free-icons/rom).